jmwii1981/cl-web2-sep-2022/09-05-08/Syntax-and-Operators.md

  myFunction(); // evaluates to false
  ```

- - rather than use an if statement, you can use the Boolean() function
+ - rather than use an if statement, you can use the Boolean() function to evaluate a var value for truthiness or falsiness

  **Example**